Documentation

 Each stream is fed by one or more source channels.
 A source channel represents a specific content feed — e.g. "OpenAI Blog", "Federal Reserve Bank of St. Louis", "Jim Fan on X".

 Every manifest includes source_channel_ids (list) and source_channel_display in the source object.
-Use source_channel_ids as a query parameter to filter manifests by channel.
+Use source_channel_ids or exact source_channel_names as query parameters to filter manifests by channel; examples include source_channel_names=['8k'], source_channel_names=['earnings-call-transcripts'], and policy/court slugs such as federal-court-opinions.
+If requested names do not resolve, MCP fails closed with zero Manifests and no quota usage instead of broadening.

 Streams